Guidance for solicitors and conveyancers

 If you are seeking to inspect the register in person at our council offices, please email us to arrange an appointment.

-You will need to send to supply the official address to be searched (not the developer address or plot number) and an up to date plan clearly marking the area you wish to be searched.
+You will need to supply the official address to be searched (not the developer address or plot number) and an up to date plan clearly marking the area you wish to be searched.

 Schedule of charges